SaboteurR3/My_Data_Structure_Staque/README.md

 # My_Data_Structure_Staque

-I Create a data structure called “Staque” which can store only integers.
+Data structure called “Staque” which can store only integers.

 The way Staque works is as follows: